DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Conclusion

 \section{Conclusion}

 In this work, we identified a fundamental limitation in existing dynamic graph neural networks: the symmetric modeling of asymmetric interactions.
-We proposed DyGnROLE, an architecture that explicitly disentangles source and destination roles through specialized frequency embeddings, role-semantic positional encodings, and a dual-CLS pooling strategy.
-To enable effective learning of these disentangled representations in low-label regimes, we introduced the TCLP pretraining objective with historical false negative masking.
+We proposed DyGnROLE, an architecture that explicitly disentangles source and destination roles through specialized role-semantic positional encodings, node frequency embeddings, and a dual-CLS pooling strategy.
+To address the challenge of limited-label regimes common in real-world edge classification tasks, we proposed Directional Role Alignment (DRA), a self-supervised pretraining objective.
+DRA aligns the distinct role representation spaces while using a temporally directional training signal to preserve learned associations with a historical positive masking strategy.

-Our empirical evaluation on the DTGB benchmark demonstrates that DyGnROLE establishes a new state-of-the-art for future edge classification under label availability constraints.
-Notably, our ablation analysis highlights the critical role of self-supervised pretraining in this setting.
-We observe that without this initialization, performance consistently collapses to that of a majority-class predictor, confirming that pretraining is indispensable for learning discriminative features when labeled data is limited.
-Furthermore, our analysis quantitatively confirmed that while existing baselines remain role-blind, DyGnROLE successfully learns distinct structural and behavioral profiles for nodes in their source and destination capacities.
+Our comprehensive evaluation on four tasks across eight diverse datasets from the DTGB benchmark demonstrates that DyGnROLE consistently outperforms state-of-the-art supervised and self-supervised baselines.
+An ablation study confirms the necessity of DRA and all three role-aware architectural components for optimal performance.
 These results suggest that elevating directionality to a central architectural component, rather than treating it as an implicit feature, is a promising direction for the next generation of dynamic graph learning models.